BartK1990/AssetMonitorNET/README.md

 # AssetMonitorNET

 Application for monitoring windows and network assets using ICMP, SNMP or Agent service to collect data.
-It has historical data collection capability, alarming and e-mail notification.
+It has historical data collection capability, alarming and e-mail notification

 Technologies: .NET Core 3.1, ASP.NET Core, EF Core, Dapper, Bootstrap, TypeScript